yrdsb-peths/final-greenfoot-project-JeanPETHS/README.md

 # Final Greenfoot Project: Flag Seeker
 This is a 2D animated game, in which you need to explore the world and figure out by yourselves how to **get to the red flag to win**!
 You are now the green character and have an initial health value of 6 (half of a heart = 1)!
 There are two worlds which have different themes.

+*Arrays can be found as instance variables at the top of these classes: gameWorld1, gameWorld2, HealthValue, GlassBottle, HintCharacter.

 Game World 1:
 - Type: **Regular**